Saki Akai

-Saki Akai (赤井沙希, Akai Saki) is a Japanese professional wrestler, idol, model, and tarento, currently working for the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT) and its sister joshi promotion Tokyo Joshi Pro Wrestling (TJPW).
+Saki Akai (赤井沙希, Akai Saki) is a Japanese retired professional wrestler, idol, model, and tarento, currently working for the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT) and its sister joshi promotion Tokyo Joshi Pro Wrestling (TJPW).
 Her father is former professional boxer Hidekazu Akai.

 Professional wrestling career

-Independent circuit (2011-present)
+Independent circuit (2011–2023)

 Akai made her professional wrestling debut at the Ice Ribbon 1st Anniversary Show on June 1, 2011, where she teamed up with Hikaru Shida and wrestled Tsukasa Fujimoto and Makoto in a time limit draw.
 She is known for tenures with various professional wrestling promotions such as Tokyo Joshi Pro Wrestling, and at the TJP Tokyo Joshi Pro '17 show on January 4, she defeated Miyu Yamashita.
 She also worked for World Wonder Ring Stardom, and on the Year End Climax on December 23, 2014, she unsuccessfully challenged Yoshiko for the World of Stardom Championship.
 During her time with Seadlinnng, she worked with various wrestlers such as in the SEAdLINNNG/Yoshiko Produce show on July 26, 2020 where she teamed up with Aja Kong and Asuka to defeat Ayame Sasamura, Hiroyo Matsumoto and Yoshiko in a six-woman tag team match.
 While competing for Pro Wrestling Wave, she scored a victory against Syuri and Sakura Hirota while teaming up with Yumi Ohka at Sunday WAVE vol.37 on February 23, 2020.
 At the Wizard of OZ 2017 show of Oz Academy on January 25, 2017, she teamed up with Aja Kong and Rina Yamashita to defeat Ozaki-gun (Maya Yukihi, Mayumi Ozaki and Yumi Ohka in another six-woman tag team match.